-There is an impressive display of Diprotodon fossils in the foyer of the Regional Council of Goyder office in Burra.
-The office is open Monday to Friday 9.00am to 5.00pm and everyone is welcome to come in and see the display which was funded by the South Australian Museum and curated by Professor Rod Wells and staff from Flinders University.
+There is an impressive display of Diprotodon fossils in the Burra Railway Station.
+The display was funded by the South Australian Museum and curated by Professor Rod Wells and staff from Flinders University.

 What is in Store for the Future ?